 - Explains how the science of quality management can ensure customer satisfaction, which is what industry uses to gauge the quality of products and services.

-- Relates that explanation to you on a personal level including how the basic concepts and components of the science apply to your career/job, the path is has taken, and can take.
+- Relates that explanation to you on a personal level including how the basic concepts and components of the science apply to your career/job, the path it has taken, and can take.

-- Challenges you to identify your authentic needs and desires following the through process, research methodology, and data analysis corporations rely on the understand their customers.
-Itl tells you how to do all of that, and provide a unique tool to help you gather and analyze the right type of data and information
+- Challenges you to identify your authentic needs and desires following the thorough process, research methodology, and data analysis corporations rely on to understand their customers.
+It tells you how to do all of that, and provides a unique tool to help you gather and analyze the right type of data and information.

 - Clarifies the critical role that controlled systems and processes play in the science of quality management, the role they play in the personal application of quality management, and their surprising power to ensure intended outcomes.

-- Relays how risk-based decision making is not only key to identifying a process that ensure success, but also to addressing the unexpected curveballs that will surely come your way.
+- Relays how risk-based decision-making is key not only to identifying a process that ensures success but also to addressing the unexpected curveballs that will surely come your way.